xintong621/skale_project/README.md

 * The standard Hello World app is about 25MB big (because of the integrated libraries)
 * Normally Expo SDKs release within 2-3 weeks after a corresponding React Native release.
 * [Reference](https://stackoverflow.com/questions/39170622/what-is-the-difference-between-expo-and-react-native/49324689#49324689)

+### Why using react-native 0.55.4 (Not the up-to-date version)?
+* there might be a problem for react-native version higher than 0.56.0 so we need to downgrade the version manually